zhangyihome/code-push-cli/cli/README.md

 #### Target binary version parameter

 This is the same parameter as the one described in the [above section](#target-binary-version-parameter).
-If left unspecified, this defaults to targeting the exact version specified in the app's `Info.plst` (for iOS) and `build.gradle` (for Android) files.
+If left unspecified, this defaults to targeting the exact version specified in the app's `Info.plist` (for iOS) and `build.gradle` (for Android) files.

 #### Rollout parameter